 (If you’re not in the habit of creating a plan for the year, I’ve got you covered.
-Stay tuned for my training on creating Your Financial Blueprint for 2022 in January.)
+Stay tuned for my training on creating Your Financial Blueprint for The New Year in January.)

 Think big picture here; then drill down on the details.